PavanRangani/docs/docs/prd/contacts/contacts-of-clarius-users.md

 # Contacts of App Users

+## Overview

+- Contacts are also created for the users of the application (Clarius users).
+Such contacts are used in application whenever required for for that user for e.g. as meeting attendees for meeting with clients.
+- In PDF summary of such meeting, actual clients should be listed ahead of such contacts.
+But application doesn't have any way to distinguish between contact of clients and contacts of the Clarius users.
+To solve this problem, we have introduced the concept of  `Contacts of App Users`
+- For each user of the application system will create one correspondent contact.
+System will mark such contacts as `Contacts of App users`

 ## System requirements

-- All Clarius people are the app user of the application.
-So system creates contacts for each users.
-By doing this system can distinguish contacts of App Users and other regular contacts.
+### Create

-- When any new user is added in application, the system will auto create related contact.
+- Can't be created manually.
+When any new user is added to the application, system will auto create related contact.
 - At the time of creating a contact from the user, system will use the name and email address of user to create related contact.

+### Edit

+- Email address can't be changed.
+- Name or any other information can be changed

+### Delete

+- Not possible

+### Archive

+- Not possible
-- When any user is blocked, system will archive  related contact.
+- When any user is blocked, system will auto archive that contact

-- When any user is unblocked, its related contact will be activated (unarchived) again.
-- Such contact can't be archived or deleted
-- its email also can’t be changed
+### View

+- Shows some sign to show Contacts of app users

 ## UX requirements